jbx-protocol/juice-docs-v2/docs/dev/hackathon.md

 **18:00 EDT, July 3rd:** [hackathon submissions](https://forms.gle/NG4wUDzAtBS3AQ5w6) close.

 **19:00 EDT, July 3rd:** a [JokeDAO](https://jokedao.io) vote will open.
 Voting tokens will be airdropped to anybody who has donated to [Buidl Guidl](https://)'s Juicebox project.
-Tokens will also go to JuiceboxDAO/Buidl Guidl contributors.
+Voting tokens will also be distributed to active Buidl Guidl, JuiceboxDAO, and JokeDAO contributors.

 **19:00 EDT, July 4th:** voting closes.
 Half of the ETH in Buidl Guidl's Juicebox treasury will be distributed to hackathon entrants--an entrant which receives 10% of votes will receive 10% of the funds!